Recursion and Divide-and-Conquer

 The call stack

-When a function calls itself, the runtime maintains a call stack — a stack of frames, each recording the local variables and return address for one invocation.
 For factorial(4), the stack grows to depth 4 before the base case is reached:

 factorial(4) — waiting for factorial(3)